DIPlib/diplib/src/documentation/image.md

 The fourth argument specifies the data type of the output image.
 The computation is performed in that data type, meaning that both inputs are first cast to that data type (with clamping).
 The operation is then performed with saturation.
-This means that adding -5 and 10 in an unsigned integer format will not yield 5, but 0, because the -5 is first cast to unsigned.
+This means that adding -5 and 10 in an unsigned integer format will not yield 5, but 10, because the -5 is first cast to unsigned, becoming 0.
 Also, adding 200 and 200 in an 8-bit unsigned integer format will yield 255, there is no dropping of the higher-order bit as in standard C++ arithmetic.